 1 whole egg (brown, organic)

 1/4 cup organic 1% milk (can also be switched out for water)

 Directions: Mix all ingredients in high powered blender while frying pan is heating up.
 Don't let mixture sit too long, it will start to get thick.

-When it's done, place on a plate and use 1 Tbsp of organic almond butter to spread on the pancake and then top with one small sliced banana.
+Serving suggestion; place on a plate and use 1 Tbsp of organic almond butter to spread on the pancake and then top with one half of a small sliced banana.

 693 kcals, 63 grams Carbs, 33 grams Protein, 34 grams Fat

 If you're wondering what's in the cup and the glass in the background of the photo it's a cup of Cali tea and a glass of fresh ruby grapefruit juice.
 How do you make ruby grapefruit juice?